 AL TRONER is President of Asia Pacific Energy Consulting (APEC).
 Since 1984, Al has worked in Asia’s energy sector, establishing Dow Jones/ Telerate's regional energy services that year.
 He returned to Singapore in 1989 to found and then direct Petroleum Intelligence Weekly’s Asia-Pacific bureau.
 He won the International Association of Energy Economics award for Energy Journalism in 1994, retiring from journalism the following year to co-found APEC.
 From 1987-1989, he was as a research assistant for the energy group of the East West Center.
 Al has published studies on China, Vietnam, Singapore, Asia-Pacific Product Quality, Asia-Pacific and Global LNG, Pipeline Gas Development, East of Suez Condensate, World Crude Survey and on Global Acidic Crude Trade and Markets.
 He has worked in the energy industry in the U.S., Europe, North Africa and Mideast, as well as in Asia Pacific.

-BARBARA TRONER co-founded APEC in 1995 and as office operations manager takes the lead role in directing research, statistics and administration.
+BARBARA TRONER co-founded APEC in 1995 and as marketing and research manager takes the lead role in directing research, statistics and administration.
 She had worked in marketing and commercial co-ordination at Oiltanking, Hamburg, Germany, assisting the Managing Director in marketing and coordination of tank farm projects across the globe.
 Barbara also had worked extensively in price reporting and markets as a Platts editor, first in London in the 1980s and later in Singapore from 1993-1995.
 Barbara has substantial experience in tankage, shipping, infrastructure, logistics for oil and oil product/crude pricing, both in Europe and Asia Pacific.